stickmonster/Meme-Generator/README.md

 python app.py

-The running application is viewable on Flask's internal server at http://127.0.0.1:5000/
+The running application is viewable on Flask's (a requirement) internal server at http://127.0.0.1:5000/

 Thanks for taking the time to read this, any feedback greatly appreciated.